-In Thailand, personal care products are regulated by the Food and Drug Association, and all of the initial NSI personal care products to be introduced in Thailand have qualified for simplified registration procedures under Thai law.
+In Thailand, personal care products are regulated by the Food and Drug Association, and all of the initial NSI personal care products to be introduced in Thailand have qualified for simplified registration procedures under Thailaw.

 Regulation of Potential Markets.
 Each of the proposed new markets will present additional unique difficulties and challenges.
 The PRC, for example, has proven to be a particularly difficult market for foreign corporations due to its extensive government regulation and the historical political tenets of the PRC government.
-In order to enter the market in the PRC, the Company may be required to create a joint venture enterprise with a Chinese entity and to establish a local manufacturing presence, which will entail a significant investment on the Company's part.
-The Company will likely have to apply for licenses on a province by province basis and the repatriation of the Company's profits will be subject to restrictions on currency conversion and the fluctuations of the government controlled exchange rate.
-In addition, because distribution systems are greatly fragmented, the Company may be forced to use business models significantly different from those used by the Company in more developed countries.
+In order to enter the market in the PRC, the Company may be required to enter into a joint venture enterprise with a Chinese entity and to establish a local manufacturing presence, which will entail a significant investment on the Company's part.
+The Company believes that the PRC national regulatory agency responsible for direct selling periodically reviews the regulation of multi-level marketing.
+These reviews may lead to changes in applicable regulations.
+Therefore, it is not known when or whether the Company will be able to implement business models consistent with those used by the Company in other markets.
+The Company will likely have to apply for licenses on a province by province basis, and the repatriation of the Company's profits will be subject to restrictions on currency conversion and the fluctuations of the government controlled exchange rate.
+The extensive fragmentation of distribution systems in the PRC may also force the Company to significantly change its business models.
 The lack of a comprehensive legal system and the uncertain and sporadic enforcement of existing legislation and laws could also have an adverse effect on the Company's proposed business in the PRC.